We’re here to help you with any questions you may have. Please don’t hesitate to reach out to us.

-We are only in network for Medicare.
-We are out of network for all other insurance networks.
+We are only in network for regular Medicare (not Medicare Advantage etc.) We are out of network for all other insurance networks.
 That means if you are a medicare patietn we do not accept any insurance for the 20% copay which must be paid our of pocket on the day the service is rendered.

 We will bill Medicare for the cost of your medical care.
 However you will be responsible for paying: